- Related links

 Never put needles and other sharp medical items in the trash, recycling or medication collection drop boxes.

-Medical sharps, such as needles, syringes and lancets pose an injury risk for anyone who comes into contact with these items.
+Medical sharps, such as needles, syringes and lancets, pose an injury risk for anyone who comes into contact with these items.
 Large numbers of sharps are used at home, work and on the road.
-According to the Coalition for Safe Community Needle Disposal, about nine million syringe users nationwide annually administer at least three billion injections outside of health care facilities.
+If sharps or put in the trash or recycling, or flushed down the toilet, they can injure sanitation workers or cause equipment problems.
+Therefore, it is important to properly package and dispose of all sharps.

 Correct packaging of used medical sharps

-To help reduce the risk of injury, follow these four steps for packaging used or discarded unused sharps.
+To help reduce the risk of injury, follow these four steps to get medical sharps ready for safe disposal.

 - Clip the needle points with needle clippers, or recap or re-sheathe discarded sharps to help prevent needle sticks.
 Recapping needles is prohibited in health care facilities because medical workers might stick themselves with contaminated needles, but individuals who administer their own medications are not at risk from their own needles.